 The artist and pilgrim, soulful travelers in parallel realms, are by nature similar; like Siamese twins, they are connected by the tissue of desire to experience the world directly.
 Phil Cousineau – The Art of Pilgrimage: The Seeker's Guide to Making Travel Sacred

 Admire the beauty of the enchanting Alpilles mountains in the distance, feast on home-cooked meals produced by local chefs and enjoy evening aperitifs at the pool bar.
-Recline on sunbeds with book in hand, reinvigorate yourself in the garden’s pool, and devour the abundance of apricots, figs and plums from the trees.
+Recline on sunbeds with book in hand, reinvigorate yourself in the garden’s pool, and appreciate the company of your fellow creatives.
 Meander along the nearby sun-kissed canal, be serenaded by the smooth sounds of Edith Piaf, or opt for the endless meditative buzz of cicadas.

 Most importantly, nourish your soul and find sanctuary.
 Unearth that place of peace, silence and refuge, in which to create, paint, draw, sculpt, write, sing, rhyme, film, photograph, ponder life, and perhaps collaborate because: